 When and where do you join us in labor?

-Interview more than one doula to find someone you connect with.
-Remember that as you interview her she will be interviewing you as well to make sure that you will make a good team
+Interview more than one doula to find someone you really connect with.
+Remember that as you interview her, she will also be interviewing you to make sure that you will make a good team.